sanderslab/magellanmapper/README.md

 ### Additional tips

 - If you get an `syntax error near unexpected token (` error, the run script may have been formatted incorrectly, eg through the Mac Text Editor program.
-Try `dos2unix [runclrbrain.sh]` (replace with your run script filename).
+Try `dos2unix [pipelines.sh]` (replace with your run script filename).

 ## Obsolete Issues